 Experienced Defense For Firearm Offenses

 Most California citizens can legally own or possess weapons.
 However, gun laws in California are numerous and complex.
-If one doesn’t know all the regulations and restrictions, or how to behave in a way that complies, it is easy for a person to break the law or get wrongfully accused and be dragged into the court system to answer for gun offenses.
+If one doesn’t know all the regulations and restrictions, or how to behave in a way that complies, it is easy for a person to break the law or get wrongfully accused and be dragged into the court system to answer for gun charges.

 Many weapon offenses and gun law violations can be charged as a felony.
 In addition to possible jail time and a criminal record, one of the ironic consequences of a felony conviction is the loss of the civil right to own or possess firearms in the future.
 The Law Offices of Severo, PLC provides skilled defense to protect your freedom and preserve your rights.